extenda/vertx-redis-clustermanager/README.md

 ### Configuration

-The manager can be configured programatically, but the preferred option is to use the supported system properties or environment variables.
+The manager can be configured programmatically, but the preferred option is to use the supported system properties or environment variables.

 | System Property          | Environment Variable     | Default                                  | Description                                                                                                      |